MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-queue-a-trim-job.md

 > [!NOTE]
 > Stopping a trim job doesn't revert versions that have already been deleted.

-**Example: Stop additional batch deletion on site scoped trim job.**
+### Example: Stop additional batch deletion on site scoped trim job

 To stop the additional batch deletion for the site collection `https://contoso.sharepoint.com`.